 Binge drinking has been associated with alcohol-related injuries and deaths, as well as violence and crime.
 Up until 2006, BRFSS defined binge drinking as having 5 or more drinks in a row on one occasion.
 In 2006, binge drinking was defined as 5 or more drinks for males or 4 or more drinks for females in a row on one occasion.
 MNSASU used the later definition; both captured binge drinking in the past 30 days.
-NSDUH defined binge drinking as 5 or more drinks on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least 1 day in the past 30 days.
-(NSDUH stopped reporting binge drinking rates after the 2013-2014 survey.)
-MSS defined binge drinking as 5 or more drinks in a row on one occasion in the past 30 days (for males or females).
+NSDUH also changed its binge drinking definition: until the 2015 survey redesign, it defined binge drinking as 5 or more drinks on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least 1 day in the past 30 days; in 2015, it changed to match the BRFSS definition.
+MSS continues to define binge drinking as 5 or more drinks in a row on one occasion in the past 30 days (for males or females).